Neural decoding: Agent-based decoding

 In addition to the probabilistic approach, agent-based models exist that capture the spatial dynamics of the neural system under scrutiny.
 One such model is hierarchical temporal memory, which is a machine learning framework that organizes the visual perception problem into a hierarchy of interacting nodes (neurons).
 The connections between nodes on the same level and lower levels are termed synapses, and their interactions are subsequently learning.
 Synapse strengths modulate learning and are altered based on the temporal and spatial firing of nodes in response to input patterns.

 While it is possible to transform the firing rates of these modeled neurons into the probabilistic and mathematical frameworks described above, agent-based models provide the ability to observe the behavior of the entire population of modeled neurons.
 Researchers can circumvent the limitations implicit with lab-based recording techniques.
 Because this approach does rely on modeling biological systems, error arises in the assumptions made by the researcher and in the data used in parameter estimation.

 Applicability

 The advancement in our understanding of neural decoding benefits the development of brain-machine interfaces, prosthetics and the understanding of neurological disorders such as epilepsy.
+Recent research demonstrates that neural decoders equipped with incremental learning can be used to track neural plasticity over an extended period.
+As neural decoding becomes increasingly relevant to brain–computer interfaces and other clinical neurotechnologies, appropriate safeguards for decoded or brain-derived data are needed.